MAC-nificent Tyger Valley, South Africa

 Bearing in mind that a large LED screen was to be installed, Marcel specified a DMX controlled Martin Maxedia Compact media server as the gap between entertainment lighting and video is diminishing rapidly.
 The media server enables custom footage, such as company logos or promotional material, to be manipulated in a variety of ways for screening, and the content can be altered as required.
 For example, the screening of promotional graphics on a normal shopping day can be switched to a live rugby broadcast on a Saturday afternoon.
 Marcel was impressed that with the push of a button on the desk, the lighting cues would recall the video content - seamless integration.

-Given the time constraints and the customary difficulties involved with working in tandem with electricians and other subcontractors, Slave Distributors was applauded for being one of the few subcontractors who managed to complete their installation before the practical completion deadline date.
+Given the time constraints and the customary difficulties involved with working in tandem with electricians and other subcontractors, the Cape Town distributor was applauded for being one of the few subcontractors who managed to complete their installation before the practical completion deadline date.

 Marcel was effusive in his thanks to Electrosonic on completion of the project.
 “Without the assistance of Bruce, Robbi, Keith, Omar and Dawid, this project would not have been possible.
 Our client is very happy with the result, and after almost a year of planning, seeing it all come together was very gratifying.
 I would also like to thank Brent Thompson from Eden Electronics for all his hard work.”